To connect with the community be sure to also check out the Facebook group

 Merino wool is great (especially for underwear) for its quick-drying, anti-fungal, and anti-odor properties.

-A fully packed backpack, excluding food and water, should not weigh over 17 kg (10 kg for Lyra).
+A fully packed backpack, excluding food and water, should not weigh over 17 kg.
 The lighter, the better!

 < 17 kg